Women facing cancer can find hope with fertility preservation

 Another option that provides hope with fertility preservation is to consider surgically moving the ovaries out of the radiation field entirely.
 In this procedure, the ovaries are surgically removed from the pelvis and reattached to a place where they will not be subject to such a high dose of radiation.

 One option for those that cannot go through stimulation and egg retrieval is ovarian suppression with hormone medications.
 Ovarian suppression has the distinct advantage of being the least invasive therapy of all the preservation methods.
 Hormones can be given that “protect” the eggs against the harmful effects of chemotherapy.
-Recent research suggests that temporary suppression of ovarian function with the hormone LHRHa can significantly reduce the risk of primary ovarian insufficiency, (POI), caused by chemotherapy.
-More research is needed to fully judge ovarian suppression, but early results look to be a promising option prior to beginning chemotherapy.
+Temporary suppression of ovarian function with the hormone LHRHa can significantly reduce the risk of primary ovarian insufficiency, (POI), caused by chemotherapy.
+Sometimes ovarian suppression is the only option and should be considered especially if there is not enough time for egg retrieval or surgery.

 To help patients determine if they are candidates for any of these options, women should discuss the potential effects of their cancer medicine and treatment on their future fertility with their oncologist as soon as possible.
 Specifically, they need to ask how the cancer and its treatment can affect their fertility, how quickly does cancer treatment need to start, and how much time will she have to preserve her fertility before starting treatments.
 If fertility preservation can be started before cancer treatment, the oncologist will then work with the patient and a reproductive endocrinologist to discuss in greater detail all of these options available so the patient can make an informed decision.